 We hope Wayfinders Now brings you some overdue laughter about difficult things, as well as inspiration about unbusying ourselves, and making more space for joy and abundance in various forms.

 Over the years, both of us have worked a slew of jobs to support our artistic lives and, in spite of reaching certain traditional benchmarks of professional “success,” we still felt stressed about the daily grind, struggling to cover bills, and feeling like we were “living to work.”

-As of about four years ago, we began to actively seek an alternative approach to the “survival mode,” instead desiring a way of living and working that aligned more with our values and offered more creative and financial flexibility.
+So we began to actively seek an alternative approach to what we called the “survival mode,” instead desiring a way of living and working that aligned more with our values, something that offered more creative and financial flexibility.

 Since then, we’ve shifted careers, sold our home, and moved onto a 35′ sailboat, significantly reducing our living expenses, paying off significant school loan debt, and we’re consciously (and gradually) changing our habits of being busy, overworking, and being distracted.

 Our experience is imperfect and sometimes messy, but it’s ours and we’d love to share with you about the joys and benefits of living small and what we’re learning along the way.